Last update: 2 weeks ago

 Cleaning a kettle with lemon and water solution is a natural and safe option compared to other harsh chemicals.
 The lemons will not just destroy the limescale but will also brighten up the kettle’s interior and provide a pleasant, refreshing smell.

-- Cut and squeeze a lemon
+- Cut and squeeze a lemon.

 Turn on the kettle and let the solution boil.
 Let it sit for around 15 minutes.
 After that, disconnect the kettle from the power source.
-Leave the kettle for a couple of hours until it’s completely cooled off. - Scrub the kettle
+Leave the kettle for a couple of hours until it’s completely cooled off. - Scrub the kettle.

 Don’t throw out the lemon water yet.
-Use a soft sponge and scrub the inside and the outside of the kettle thoroughly. - Rinse and dry off the kettle
+Use a soft sponge and scrub the inside and the outside of the kettle thoroughly. - Rinse and dry off the kettle.

 Remove the mixture and rinse the kettle 4-5 times with warm water.
 Use a microfiber cloth to dry off the outside of the kettle.

-Cleaning a kettle with baking soda
+Clean and descale the kettle with baking soda

 Another natural cleaning option is to create a baking soda and water solution.
 Before proceeding with the cleaning, make sure the kettle is unplugged for your safety.